econrad003/yaMazeImp/README.md

 The list of older changes, going back to 14 July 2020, has been moved to file *CHANGELOG.md*.
 A short list of recent changes will continue to appear here before being archived in *CHANGELOG.md*.

+#### 26 August 2020

+**Multilevel mazes** -- A simple multilevel rectangular maze with stairwells, and optionally with weaves, is implemented in *multilevel\_grid.py*.
+Basic plotting is largely handled by *layout\_plot\_multilevel.py*, but like the other *matplotlib* layouts, any variation typically requires special *matplotlib* code.
+State subclasses for use with Kruskal's algorithm and Borůvka's algorithm are provided in *multilevel\_mst.py*.
+Both these state subclasses provide for preconfigured weaving.
+(A state subclass for use with Prim's algorithm will be provided later.
+Watch this space!)

+**Bug #7** -- Fixed! -- A potential bug was discovered in the implementation of preweaving in conjunction with Kruskal's algorithm.
+Affected would be preweaves when there are grid connections other than the weave connections (default north/south and east/west).
+An example is the up/down stairwell connection in a multilevel maze.
+The bug is labelled "potential" as it does not affect rectangular weave mazes and, prior to this release, these were the only supported weave mazes.

+**still needed** -- multilevel maze state classes for use with Prim's algorithm and with growing tree algorithms; a Königsberg bridges demonstration maze built as a multilevel maze.

 #### 14 August 2020

 **Prim's algorithm** -- Python modules *prims.py* contains an implementation of Prim's algorithm for generating a minimum weight spanning tree from an edge-weighted graph.
 (This is the "Truest Prim" algorithm described in the beginning of Chapter 11 of [1], not the similar maze-generation algorithm misleadingly named "True Prim" which uses vertex weights instead of edge weights.)
 The script *prims\_demo.py* provides a demonstration.